Heading out the door? Read this article on the new Outside+ app available now on iOS devices for members! Download the app.

 Is it just me, or does it seem like every fitness expert on every podcast and social media feed is waxing poetic about creatine?
 Based on the hype, we are being led to believe that creatine is a no-brainer when it comes to supplements.
 All you have to do is take a bit of white powder each day and…boom…you’ll turn into a hero athlete.

-Creatine is so popular these days, the first U.S. creatine production facility is slated to open in Plattsmouth, Nebraska that to meet the ever-increasing demand for this supplement.
+Creatine is so popular these days, the first U.S. creatine production facility recently opened in Plattsmouth, Nebraska to meet the ever-increasing demand.
 Currently, the majority of creatine products available on the market come from China.
 Higher demand, paired with supply issues, has caused the price of creatine supplements to spike in the last couple of years.

 All of this hoopla may have you wondering if the stuff is a must-have for triathletes.
 Let us start with a humble request: please don’t believe everything you read on Reddit.
 Some skepticism is always warranted, and it’s good to have questions about creatine.